 Once at the airport the XM496 is clearly sign posted

-We are open to the public on the 1st and 3rd Sundays of the month
+Regular opening to the public is on the 1st and 3rd Sundays of the month with any additional days indicated below.

 NEXT PUBLIC OPEN DAYS: